Thanksgiving in New York 2021

 Getting around the city on Thanksgiving

 There is a reason that Thanksgiving Day is the most congested day of the year.
-In fact, the entire weekend is the busiest time for travel in the U.S. Because of the parade in the morning, expect delays and heavy traffic jams when traveling by car or taxi in the city.
+In fact, the entire weekend is the busiest time for travel in the U.S. Because of the parade in the morning, expect delays and heavy traffic jams when travelling by car or taxi in the city.
 Therefore, you are better off going by subway or walking, if possible.
 Bear in mind that all public transportation operates on a holiday schedule that day.
 The parade receives a few million spectators per year, so expect the city, particularly around the parade route to be the busiest in the hours leading up to the parade and just after.

 Was this article helpful?
 Recommend it by giving me a rating: